wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

+= 0.4.1 =
+* Added ability to filter different opportunity types in the WordPress admin.
+* Added ability to sort the opportunities by date in the WordPress admin.
+* Tested up to WordPress 4.4.

 = 0.3.1 =
 * Made individual volunteer view responsive so it shows correctly on all device widths.
 * Adjusted system used to add new settings in the future.